2 dead in Washington and Mississippi as severe weather slams large parts of the country

 Newlywed Cassidy Sinwelski, 23, said she and her husband were aware of the tornado watch in their Lake Village neighborhood and were expecting a run-of-the-mill storm until her husband spotted dark clouds barreling toward them.

-“We went into the bathroom, got a piece of plywood and within minutes, I closed my eyes, the lights flickered, and we just — there was nothing,” Sinwelski said.
+“We went into the bathroom, got a piece of plywood, and within minutes, I closed my eyes, the lights flickered, and we just — there was nothing,” Sinwelski said.

-Looking ahead, a clipper system is moving south from Canada and set to bring snow to North Dakota, northern Minnesota and Wisconsin, with winter weather alerts in place all the way to New England.
+Looking ahead, a clipper system is moving south from Canada and set to bring snow to North Dakota, northern Minnesota and Wisconsin, with winter weather alerts in effect all the way to New England.

 ×